EarthNets: Empowering AI in Earth Observation: Abstract

 \section{Abstract}

-Earth observation, aiming at monitoring the state of planet Earth using remote sensing data, is critical for improving our daily lives and living environment.
-With an increasing number of satellites in orbit, more and more datasets with diverse sensors and research domains are published to facilitate the research of the remote sensing community.
-In this paper, for the first time, we present a comprehensive review of \textbf{more than 400} publicly published datasets, including applications like, land use/cover, change/disaster monitoring, scene understanding, agriculture, climate change and weather forecasting.
-We systemically analyze these Earth observation datasets from five aspects, including the volume, bibliometric analysis, research domains and the correlation between datasets.
-Based on the dataset attributes, we propose to measure, rank and select datasets to build a new benchmark for model evaluation.
-Furthermore, a new platform for Earth observation, termed EarthNets, is released towards a fair and consistent evaluation of deep learning methods on remote sensing data.
-EarthNets supports standard dataset libraries and cutting-edge deep learning models to bridge the gap between remote sensing and machine learning community.
-Based on the EarthNets platform, extensive deep learning methods are evaluated on the new benchmark.
+Earth observation (EO), aiming at monitoring the state of planet Earth using remote sensing data, is critical for improving our daily lives and living environment.
+With a growing number of satellites in orbit, an increasing number of datasets with diverse sensors and research domains are being published to facilitate the research of the remote sensing community.
+This paper presents a comprehensive review of more than \emph{500} publicly published datasets, including research domains like agriculture, land use and land cover, disaster monitoring, scene understanding, vision-language models, foundation models, climate change, and weather forecasting.
+We systematically analyze these EO datasets from four aspects: volume, resolution distributions, research domains, and the correlation between datasets.
+Based on the dataset attributes, we propose to measure, rank, and select datasets to build a new benchmark for model evaluation.
+Furthermore, a new platform for EO, termed EarthNets, is released to achieve a fair and consistent evaluation of deep learning methods on remote sensing data.
+EarthNets supports standard dataset libraries and cutting-edge deep learning models to bridge the gap between the remote sensing and machine learning communities.
+Based on this platform, extensive deep-learning methods are evaluated on the new benchmark.
 The insightful results are beneficial to future research.
-The platform, dataset collections are publicly available at \url{https://earthnets.nicepage.io/}.
+The platform and dataset collections are publicly available at \url{https://earthnets.github.io/}.